19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 ## PART II

-Terrorist property
+TERRORIST PROPERTY

 ### Prohibition against providing or collecting property for terrorist acts

 3\.
 Every person who directly or indirectly, wilfully and without lawful excuse, provides or collects property —

-(a) with the intention that the property be used ; or
+(a) with the intention that the property be used; or

 (b) knowing or having reasonable grounds to believe that the property will be used,